 A coroner reported that a student at the University of Bristol took their own life, in part, due to the neglect of their Mental Health Trust.
 The parents of the student also blamed the University of Bristol for failing to put appropriate measures and support in place, after knowing 6 months previously that the student was struggling with their mental health (BBC and The Guardian).

 When I first became aware of these statistics, I was shocked.
-I saw news reports after news reports of students at the University of Bristol taking their own lives.
-What could possibly be going on at this university that seemed to be causing such a mental health crisis to so many students?
+I saw news report after news report of students at the University of Bristol taking their own lives.
+What could possibly be going on at this university that seemed to be causing such a mental health crisis for so many students?
 This thought has stayed with me ever since, and after my own experience, I thought I’d see just what kind of support universities offered, especially the University of Bristol.